AndersFluur/Norwegian/README.md

 Norwegian is software that reads flights and prices from the Airline Norwegians web site.
 By enterring origin and destination and the duration of the trip, a sorted list of trips with round trip prices is printed.

-Origin and destination is enterred as an [IATA three letter code]: http://www.iata.org/publications/Pages/code-search.aspx
+Origin and destination is enterred as an [IATA three letter code](http://www.iata.org/publications/Pages/code-search.aspx)

 Installation
 ============
 Download package from Githup
+tar xvf  Norwegian.tar.gz
 cd Norwegian

 python setup.py sdist
-pip install --user dist/norwegian-1.0.tar.gz /home/$USER/.local/bin/norwegian
+pip install --user dist/norwegian-1.0.1.tar.gz

 Running
 =======